Seoul: North Korea fires suspected long-range missile

-North Korea fired a ballistic missile toward its eastern waters on Friday, South Korea’s military said, a day after the North resumed its testing activities in an apparent protest over U.S. moves to solidify its alliances with South Korea and Japan.
+SEOUL, South Korea (AP) — North Korea fired a suspected long-range missile designed to strike the mainland U.S. on Friday, South Korea’s military said, a day after the North resumed its testing activities in an apparent protest over U.S. moves to solidify its alliances with South Korea and Japan.

-The South’s Joint Chiefs of Staff said in a statement that the launch was made on Friday but gave no further details like how far the weapon flew.
+The South’s Joint Chiefs of Staff said in a statement that it detected a ballistic missile launch off the North’s eastern coast on Friday morning.
+It later said the missile launched is likely an intercontinental ballistic missile.

+If confirmed, it would be North Korea’s first ICBM launch in about two weeks.
+Outside experts said that an ICBM launched by North Korea on Nov.
+3 failed to fly its intended flight.

+The Nov.
+3 test was believed to have involved a new type of developmental ICBM.
+North Korea has two other types of ICBM — Hwasong-14 and Hwasong-15 and their test-launches in 2017 proved they could potentially reach parts of the U.S. homeland.

+Japan’s prime minister’s office also said it detected a possible ballistic missile launch by North Korea.

 The launch is the latest in a slew of missile tests by North Korea in recent weeks.
-But the country had halted weapons launches for about a week before it fired a ballistic missile on Thursday.
+But the country had halted weapons launches for about a week before it fired a short-range ballistic missile on Thursday.

 Before Thursday’s launch, the North’s foreign minister, Choe Son Hui, threatened to launch “fiercer” military responses to the U.S. bolstering its security commitment to its allies South Korea and Japan.